Cornel Wilde: Films

-Suspension

 In January 1946, Wilde was suspended by Fox for refusing the male lead in Margie (1946).
 This suspension was soon lifted so Wilde could play the male lead in the studio's big budget version of Forever Amber (1947).
 Filming started, then was halted when the studio decided to replace Peggy Cummins, the female star.
 In October 1946, Wilde refused to return to work unless he was paid more; his salary was $3,000 a week, with six years to run – he wanted $150,000 per film for two films per year.
 The parties came to an agreement and filming resumed.
 Wilde also appeared with Maureen O'Hara in The Homestretch (1947).

 He was in a comedy at Columbia with Ginger Rogers, It Had to Be You (1947).
 At Fox he turned down a role in That Lady in Ermine (1948).
 Not wanting to go on suspension again he agreed to make The Walls of Jericho (1948), from the same director as Leave Her to Heaven but less popular.
-Road House (1948), for Fox, was a highly regarded noir and a decent-sized hit.
+Road House (1948), for Fox, was a highly regarded film noir and a decent-sized hit.
 He then left Fox, which he later regarded as a mistake.

 Freelance

 At Columbia, Wilde was in Shockproof (1949), another noir, with his then-wife Patricia Knight.
 They appeared together in Western Wind, a play at the Cape Playhouse.

-Wilde made Swiss Tour, aka Four Days Leave (1949), an independent film in Switzerland.
+Wilde starred opposite Simone Signoret in Swiss Tour, aka Four Days' Leave (1949), a romantic comedy about American servicemen in Switzerland.
 He returned to Fox for Two Flags West (1950), then went to RKO for At Sword's Point (filmed in 1949, but not released until 1952), a swashbuckler with Maureen O'Hara.

-He played a trapeze artist in The Greatest Show on Earth (1952) for Cecil B. de Mille, an enormous hit, though Wilde was one of several stars in the movie.
+Cast in a leading role, he played a trapeze artist in The Greatest Show on Earth (1952) for Cecil B. de Mille, an enormous ensemble cast hit.

 At Columbia, he was in California Conquest (1952), a Western for producer Sam Katzman.
 He went over to Warner Bros. for Operation Secret (1952), then was back at Fox for Treasure of the Golden Condor (1952).

 He focused on adventure stories: Saadia (1953) for MGM, Star of India (1954) for United Artists.
 He had a part in the all-star executive drama Woman's World (1954) for Fox, then went back to action and adventure with Passion (1954) for RKO.